 Future directions

+Differences between Perceived Risk and Perceived Benefit Ratings

+The use of independent sample t-tests to analyze results from Tasks 1a/1b and Task 2 was primarily exploratory.
+Results indicated that participants [to come].
+These results imply that [to come].
+Future research regarding the perceived risk and perceived benefit relationship may consider these findings and their potential further implications.

+[Possibly discuss the promising future direction of comparing the between-subject and within-subject designs in the unified data collection.]

 Numeracy and risk judgment

 Recent research has indicated that people have difficulty with numerical expression of their own risk judgments.
 In particular, Raude et al. (2021) found that individual numeracy plays an important role in the magnitude by which people overestimate the perceived riskiness of certain common illnesses.
 In the current study, we did not measure participants' individual numeracy and as a result, we are unable to report if the effects we observed are influenced by numeracy.
 Future research adopting a similar methodology may consider an individual numeracy measure to test whether, as has been shown elsewhere, numeracy affects the perceived risk and perceived benefit relationship.